srasiah/platform-scheduler/README.md

-make clean         # Remove containers, volumes, and app image make docker-prune  # Remove all dangling/unused Docker images make docker-rm-all # DANGER: Remove ALL containers and images (use with caution) make logs          # Tail app logs make db-shell      # Open psql shell to database make app-shell     # Open shell in app container
+make clean         # Remove containers, volumes, and app image make docker-prune  # Remove all dangling/unused Docker images make docker-rm-all # DANGER: Remove ALL containers and images (use with caution) make app-only       # Run only the app container (useful if pointing at external DB) make db-only        # Run only the db container (useful for local dev) make logs          # Tail app logs make db-shell      # Open psql shell to database make app-shell     # Open shell in app container make test          # Run all unit tests make test-employee-core # Run only employee-core unit tests
 ```

 See the `Makefile` for more details and advanced options.